karmi/retire/README.markdown

 ```

 Of course, we may have large amounts of data, and it may be impossible or impractical to add them to the index
 one by one.
-We can use _ElasticSearch's_
+We can use _Elasticsearch's_
 [bulk storage](http://www.elasticsearch.org/guide/reference/api/bulk.html).
 Notice, that collection items must have an `id` property or method,
 and should have a `type` property, if you've set any specific mapping for the index.